kennethchu-statcan/covid19/003-imperial-model-1.0/README.md

    <img src="https://latex.codecogs.com/svg.latex?\Large&space;\exp\!\left(\,-\,\alpha_{k}\,\right)"/>

-   Note that the above plot suggests that lockdown has the strongest reduction effect on the reproduction number among the invention measures considered.
+   Note that the above plot suggests that lockdown has the strongest reduction effect on the reproduction number among the intervention measures considered.

 *  __output-base-covars-mu.png__